sanjaysunny851/sanjaysunny851/README.md

 - 👋 Hi, I’m @sanjaysunny851
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning programing language
+- 🌱 I’m currently a student
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...